-As a multi-disciplinary visual teaching artist, Ylvia works with a wide array of mediums: sculpture with Clay, wax and fabric (soft sculpture), painting, and textile art such as working with fabric and yarn.
-Ylvia also gives new insights to nature, people and shapes in her photography.
+As a multi-disciplinary visual teaching artist, Ylvia works with a wide array of mediums: sculpture with Clay, wax, and fabric (soft sculpture), Traditional Art of Ebru ( Marbling), and textile art such as working with fabric and yarn.
+Ylvia also gives new insights into nature, people, and shapes in her photography.
 Her studio is always filled with music she loves, and you will discover that she is a singer, dancer, and musician as well.
 Her greatest passion is ‘making lace’, which is a centuries-old technique of creating handmade lace.
 The skills required to master this art have been handed down from generation to generation.
-She began creating one-of-a-kind pieces of wearable art in this age old tradition.
+She began creating one-of-a-kind pieces of wearable art in this age-old tradition.
 She has modernized the look but stayed true to the techniques she perfected on her own.
 The result is a beautiful collection celebrating this unique fusion.

 Her life in the United States took her to Business Accounting school in Philadelphia.